nikokozak/ITP_Blog/content/posts/traceroute/index.md

     end
 ```

-Inside our actual "hardware", the following function handles an attempt at transimission:
+Inside our actual "hardware", the following function handles an attempt at transmission:

 ```elixir
      @spec try_transmit(pid(), Packet.t()) :: :ok | :busy | :no_peer